-Day 1 - April 7, 2024 - 3 copies of the final budget with receipts attached due upon arrival.
+Day 1 - March 29, 2025 - 3 copies of the final budget with receipts attached due upon arrival.

 9:00 A.M.
 Candidate schools may begin unloading materials at the Convention center.
 Do not begin any type of assembly or setting up until notified of clearance by the Credentials Committee.
-Candidate schools may open boxes and get materials organized for set up, but NO

-ASSEMBLY of materials should occur.
+Candidate schools may open boxes and get materials organized for set up, but NO ASSEMBLY of materials should occur.

-10:00 - 10:30 A.M Candidate School Meeting/Tour Stage Area/Technical Issues Meeting (MANDATORY)

-The advisor and student representative from each candidate school will meet with the Chairpersons of the Credentials Committee and TASC staff.
+10:00 - 10:30 A.M Candidate School Meeting/Tour Stage Area/Technical Issues Meeting (MANDATORY) The advisor and student representative from each candidate school will meet with the Chairpersons of the Credentials Committee and TASC staff.
 The person(s) who will be in the booth providing cues to the Production Company during your skit should report to this meeting.
-Meeting participants should report to the back-left corner (facing the stage) of the materials, handouts, skit props, financial report/receipts, etc.) Booth setup must not begin until the Credentials Committee notifies all candidates.
+Meeting participants should report to the back-left corner (facing the stage) of the Convention Exhibit Hall (Main Assembly Room).

+10:00 A.M.
+The Credentials Committee checks each candidate's campaign materials. (posters, booth materials, handouts, skit props, financial report/receipts, etc.) Booth setup must not begin until the Credentials Committee notifies all candidates.
 (MANDATORY) - all candidate materials must be unloaded by this time for the Credentials Committee to begin checking materials.